simonfojtu/power-meter/README.md

 3. Run the power monitoring script

+When all channels are calibrated, the monitoring script can be started like this

     python power_meter.py 0:0:C:507.1:0.025:#ff0000:"L1" 1:0:V:500.196:0.75::

 where the channel 0 is on phase 0, measuring current, zero calibration value is 507.1, gain calibration value 0.025, graph colour red and description "L1".
 On channel 1 there is a voltage transformer on phase 0 as well with its calibrationi values.
 No colour or description is given for this channel.